-- Per Policy 3 of Section 6.1.2, permitted uses within PMTSAs shall include a range of mid- and high-density housing types as well as a full range of non-residential functions, excluding low-density employment uses and auto-oriented uses. - Policy 4 identifies the minimum building heights and lot coverage requirements within PMTSAs, which are not less than 4 storeys and a minimum lot coverage of 70%, except as otherwise specified in a Secondary Plan. - Further, Table 3a of Section 3.2 identifies the minimum area-wide density requirement for the St. Laurent PMTSA as 200 people and jobs per hectare, and a minimum 5% with a target of 10% portion of large household dwellings.
+Per Policy 3 of Section 6.1.2, permitted uses within PMTSAs shall include a range of mid- and high-density housing types as well as a full range of non-residential functions, excluding low-density employment uses and auto-oriented uses.

+Policy 4 identifies the minimum building heights and lot coverage requirements within PMTSAs, which are not less than 4 storeys and a minimum lot coverage of 70%, except as otherwise specified in a Secondary Plan.

 The proposed development provides a high-density built form within 400 metres of the St. Laurent LRT station and contributes to the creation of new residential dwellings on an underutilized site well served by area amenities, transit and transportation infrastructure.
 The development of a 28-storey high-rise building aligns with the policy direction to permit building heights up to 40 storeys on lands located within 800 metres walking distance of transit.
 The development is located within a Secondary Plan area that contains minimum densities and therefore Policy 4 does not apply to the subject site.
-The proposed development exceeds the minimum density requirements as set out within the PMTSA by providing a mix of unit types with approximately 25% planned as "large household dwellings".

-4.2.6 Urban Design
+4.2.7 Urban Design